Anyone could bring a charge against another person in ancient Greece. There was no prosecutor. But there were rules. Here's how it worked:

 FIRST TIME IN COURT: The first trip gave both parties a chance to speak before a judge.
 If the judge felt there was enough cause, that judge would assign a trial date.
 That trial date had to be posted as well.

-JURY SELECTION: To be on a jury, you had to be a citizen.
+JURY SELECTION, TRIAL BY JURY: To be on a jury, you had to be a citizen.
 You had to be over 30 years of age.
 You had to swear that you would be fair to both sides.
 You did get paid.
 Juries were selected from volunteers.
 The number of jurors could be huge.
 Some trials had as many as 500 jurors who had volunteered to judge a case.
 Only the jury could bring in a decision that someone was guilty or innocent.
-It was trial by jury for real.
 The judge only kept order, but could not decide a trial outcome.

 THE TRIAL: Both sides presented their case.
 Then the jurors voted.
 Majority ruled.

 PUNISHMENT: Punishments varied.
-If found guilty, both sides suggested a punishment.
+If found guilty, both sides, the person bringing the charge and the person being charged, suggested a punishment.
 The jury could not choose a third choice.
 They had to choice one suggestion or the other.

 FAMOUS ANCIENT GREEK TRIAL: The trial of Socrates.
-Nothing probably would have happened to Socrates.
-The court found him guilty.
+Nothing probably would have happened to Socrates if he had followed the rules.
+He knew how the court system worked in ancient Athens.
+But when the court him guilty, he was angry.
 The other side suggested death as punishment.
 Socrates, who found the charges against him ridiculous, suggested his fine be one piece of silver.
+He knew the jury would be angered by that.
 If Socrates had suggested a stronger punishment, the jury probably would have voted for it.
 But he left them little choice.
+By law, they had to pick one side's suggestion or the other, and be fair about it.
 Socrates had to treat the trial seriously.
 He did not, and it cost him his life.

 Trial by jury was not invented by the ancient Greeks.
 But it was fine tuned.
 We use many of their steps in our court system today.